Hunanbean-Collective/MakeHuman-Additions/README.md

 Please note, this works well right now, as it is.
 The only future changes would be to perfect the mouth shapes further.
-If you have any questions, open and 'issue' and let me know.
+If you have any questions, open an 'issue' and let me know.